QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 d \leftarrow o\cdot(v_x^{i+1, j} - v_x^{i,j} + v_y^{i,j+1} - v_y^{i,j})
 $$

-e.g. $o=1.9$.
+e.g. $o=1.9$ .
 Doing so increases the convergence of the method dramatically!
 It is very possible that the simulation will collapse and lead to an physically implausible result if we do not overrelax.

 And the pressure values still remain correct!

 ### Semi-Lagrangian Advection
 In the real world, fluids are made of particles.
 We don't have static grids like we assume here.
 It is merely a useful abstraction.
 But we still need to move the velocity values in the grid just like the velocity state is carried by the particles in the real world!

-We resolve this with [semi-Lagrangian advection]().
+We resolve this with a semi-Lagrangian approach.
 (Lagrangian rather than Eulerian because we consider particles rather than a grid.)

 ...